- Personal Finance»

 Pros and cons of investing using precious metal accounts

 Investing using accounts address the last problem that certificates have.
-They are available in smaller quantities, which makes them an option to the small investor.
+They are available in smaller quantities, which make them an option to the small investor.
 Precious metal accounts are available from a number of private companies such as Kitco.

 Precious metal accounts have the following advantages.